thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-TRANSFER-VOLUME.md

 ```
 ###### *see [IRuleStorage](../../../src/economic/ruleStorage/IRuleStorage.sol)*

-## Evaluation Exceptions
-- This rule doesn't apply when an **app administrator** address is in either the *from* or the *to* side of the transaction.
-This doesn't necessarily mean that if an app administrator is the one executing the transaction it will bypass the rule, unless the aforementioned condition is true.
-- In the case of ERC20s, this rule doesn't apply when a **registered treasury** address is in the *to* side of the transaction.

 ## Configuration and Enabling/Disabling
 - This rule can only be configured in the protocol by a **rule administrator**.
 - This rule can only be set in the asset handler by a **rule administrator**.